sunfounder/sunfounder-uno-and-mega-kit/docs/source/ultrasonic_uno.rst

 .. code-block:: arduino

-   lcd.setCursor(0, 0);//Place the cursor at Line 1, Column 1.
-From here
-   the characters are to be displayed
+   lcd.setCursor(0, 0); //Place the cursor at Line 1, Column 1.
+From here the characters are to be displayed

-   lcd.print("Distance:");////Print Distance: on the LCD
+   lcd.print("Distance:"); //Print Distance: on the LCD

-   lcd.setCursor(0, 1);//Set the cursor at Line 1, Column 0
+   lcd.setCursor(0, 1); //Set the cursor at Line 1, Column 0

-   lcd.print(" ");//Here is to leave some spaces after the characters so as to clear the previous characters that may still remain.
+   lcd.print(" "); //Here is to leave some spaces after the characters so as to clear the previous characters that may still remain

-   lcd.setCursor(9, 1);//Set the cursor at Line 1, Column 9.
+   lcd.setCursor(9, 1); //Set the cursor at Line 1, Column 9

-   lcd.print(distance);// print on the LCD the value of the distance converted from the time between ping sending and receiving.
+   lcd.print(distance); //print on the LCD the value of the distance converted from the time between ping sending and receiving

-   lcd.setCursor(12, 1);//Set the cursor at Line 1, Column 12.
+   lcd.setCursor(12, 1); //Set the cursor at Line 1, Column 12

-   lcd.print("cm");//print the unit "cm"
+   lcd.print("cm"); //print the unit "cm"